What Is Reverse Engineering ?

 What Is Reverse Engineering?

-from anything man-made.
+Reverse engineering is the process of extracting the knowledge or design blueprintsfrom anything man-made.
 The concept has been around since long before computers or modern technology, and probably dates back to the days of the industrial revolution.
 It is very similar to scientific research, in which a researcher is attempting to work out the “blueprint” of the atom or the human mind.
 The difference between reverse engineering and conventional scientific research is that with reverse engineering the artifact being investigated is man-made,unlike scientific research where it is a natural phenomenon.

 Reverse engineering is usually conducted to obtain missing knowledge, ideas, and design philosophy when such information is unavailable.
 In some cases, the information is owned by someone who isn’t willing to share them.In other cases, the information has been lost or destroyed.Traditionally, reverse engineering has been about taking shrink-wrapped products and physically dissecting them to uncover the secrets of their design.Such-secrets were then typically used to make similar or better products.
 In many industries, reverse engineering involves examining the product under a